emilpekkinen/drumPad/README.md

 ## Drumpad web app

-This was a quick web project, by pressing letters Q, W, E, R, A, S, D, F on the keyboard, the user can play different sounds similar to drumpad that DJs might use.
+This was a quick web project that allows for playing sounds by pressing the letters Q, W, E, R, A, S, D and F on the keyboard similar to a drumpad that DJs might use.

 Futher development could include the possibility for the user to upload their own audio files and then play those files.